 Centre for Surgery offers highly effective laser snoring treatment, also known as NightLase, to help alleviate symptoms of snoring caused by rhinophyma.

-Laser snoring treatment, such as NightLase, is a non-surgical, minimally invasive procedure that uses a laser to tighten the tissues in the back of the throat, reducing the vibration that causes snoring.
+Laser snoring treatment is a non-surgical, minimally invasive procedure that uses a laser to tighten the tissues in the back of the throat, reducing the vibration that causes snoring.

 The benefits of rhinophyma treatment are numerous and can significantly improve an individual’s quality of life.
 Some of the key advantages of seeking appropriate treatment for this dermatological condition include: